ChrisStogsdill/December-Design-Challenge1/README.md

 - getting text over an image.
 - how to get a search button's icon
 - how to do a header's menu
+- how to do a popup form (the sign in button)